retorquere/zotero-better-bibtex/site/cayw.md

 ---
+title: Cite as you Write for text-based editors
-title: Cite As You Write
+nav: Cite As You Write
 ---
-# Cite as you Write for text-based editors

 Good news for TeXnicians and those down with Mark (aka Markdown, RST, whatnot): this is the time to go pester the author of your favorite editor for Zotero integration!
 This is hot off the press, so there *will* be bugs.